Why Many Can’t Let Go Of Childhood Trauma :

-Sadly, in the absence of effective therapies, such as EMDR (Eye Movement Desensitization And Reprocessing Therapy) or other forms of psychotherapy, the adverse effects of childhood trauma can endure for a lifetime.
-But why is it so hard to let go of childhood trauma and finally free ourselves from the intense psychological suffering that, for all too many of us, it entails, in some cases leading to a diagnosis of borderline personality disorder, complex posttraumatic stress disorder, or some other appalling mental condition making the lives of those afflicted all but unendurable (or unendurable.[ PERIOD ] – as in the tragic cases of those who take their own lives).
+Sadly, in the absence of effective therapies, such as dialectical behaviour therapy (DBT), EMDR (eye movement desensitization and reprocessing therapy) or other forms of psychotherapy, the adverse effects of childhood trauma can endure for a lifetime.
+But why is it so hard to let go of childhood trauma and finally free ourselves from the intense psychological suffering that, for all too many of us, it entails, in some cases leading to a diagnosis of borderline personality disorder, complex posttraumatic stress disorder, or some other appalling mental condition making the lives of those afflicted all but unendurable (or literally unendurable, as in the tragic cases of those who take their own lives)?

 The reasons are complex and numerous, but I describe, as concisely as possible, some of the main ones below :

-MIS/ INCOMPLETE / SUPERFICIAL DIAGNOSIS : many who go to see their doctors with mental ailments such as depression, anxiety, addiction and myriad other psychological complaints are treated only for the presenting problem with little or, more usually (in the UK, at least) no effort expense to uncover THE UNDERLYING CAUSE WHICH IS OFTEN CHILDHOOD TRAUMA; THUS, THE UNDERLYING TRAUMA REMAINS NOT ONLY UNTREATED, BUT UNRECOGNIZED – a culturally entrenched failing or, even, perhaps not unarguably, wilful blindness in some cases.
+- MISDIAGNOSIS: many who go to see their doctors with mental ailments such as depression, anxiety, addiction and myriad other psychological complaints are treated only for the presenting problem with little or, more usually (in the UK, at least) no effort expense to uncover THE UNDERLYING CAUSE WHICH IS OFTEN CHILDHOOD TRAUMA.
+THUS, THE UNDERLYING TRAUMA REMAINS NOT ONLY UNTREATED BUT UNRECOGNIZED.

-THE BIOLOGICAL IMPACT OF TRAUMA : significant and protracted childhood trauma can adversely affect the physical development of the brain ; for example, if a child grows up in an environment in which s/he is constantly made to feel anxious and/or fearful, the region of the brain called the amygdala may be harmed, resulting in difficulties controlling intense emotions (this is known as emotional dysregulation).
+- THE BIOLOGICAL IMPACT OF TRAUMA: significant and protracted childhood trauma can adversely affect the physical development of the brain; for example, if a child grows up in an environment in which s/he is constantly made to feel anxious or fearful, the region of the brain called the amygdala may be harmed, resulting in difficulties controlling intense emotions; this is known as emotional dysregulation.

-DISSOCIATION : the child’s childhood experiences may become so psychologically painful that, as an automatic defense mechanism, s/he shuts down his/her emotions to block off conscious experience of them, entering a state of emotional numbness; this phenomenon is known as dissociation.
+- DISSOCIATION: the child’s childhood experiences may become so psychologically painful that, as an automatic defence mechanism, he shuts down his emotions to block off the conscious experience of them, entering a state of emotional numbness; this phenomenon is known as dissociation.
 However, the trauma will still negatively impact on the child on an unconscious level without his/her conscious awareness that this is the case.
-Therefore, when s/he is an adult, s/he may develop various psychological problems (such as addictions) oblivious to their underlying cause.
+Therefore, when he is an adult, he may develop various psychological problems (such as addictions) oblivious to their underlying cause.

-DENIAL / MINIMIZATION : similarly, because it is so painful to accept that our parents, for example, might not have loved us or resented our very existence, we may, as a psychological defense mechanism, have entered a state of denial and/or have minimized the extent of the cruelty with which they treated us.
+- DENIAL AND MINIMIZATION: similarly, because it is so painful to accept that our parents, for example, might not have loved us or resented our very existence, we may, as a psychological defence mechanism, have entered a state of denial or have minimized the extent of the cruelty with which they treated us.

-IDEALIZATION OF PARENTS : we may idealize our parents even if they treated us very badly; this is a psychological defense which you can read about in one of my previous articles by clicking here.
+- IDEALIZATION OF PARENTS: we may idealize our parents even if they treated us very badly; this is a psychological defence which you can read about in one of my previous articles by clicking here.

 David Hosier BSc Hons; MSc; PGDE(FAHE)